-Historically, Hong Kong was a remote, rural area in south China.
+Historically, Hong Kong was a remote, rural area.
 During the Song dynasty (960-1279), a wave of Han Chinese migrated southward and settled in the valleys of the northern New Territories.

 In 1661, the Qing government, faced with the threat of an anti-Qing rebellion led by the pirate Koxinga, issued a decree that forced the inhabitants of coastal areas to evacuate inland.
 The settlers were forced to abandon their homes and move north.
 The evacuation decree was reversed in 1669, and the original settlers were encouraged to return.
 However, the population failed to reach pre-evacuation levels.
 In response, the government offered immigration incentives to the Hakka, an ethnic group that spoke Hokkien, in contrast to the earlier, Cantonese speaking settlers, who were called Punti.

 Most of Hong Kong’s walled villages were first established shortly after the Coastal Evacuation.
 In addition to the threat of pirate and bandit attacks, conflicts between the Punti and Hakka contributed to the need for fortification.
 The Punti, who had settled earlier, occupied higher quality land in the northwestern New Territories and flourished economically, clustering their villages to better support one another.
 Hakka villages, on the other hand, were scattered across the eastern New Territories, where the terrain was more difficult to farm.